AlpaganB/novacast/README.md

 **Note:** Internet Explorer is not supported.

-Contributing
+## Contributing

 We welcome contributions!
 Feel free to:

-Report bugs
+- Report bugs via Issues
-Suggest new features
+- Suggest new features
-Submit pull requests
+- Submit pull requests

-License
+## License

 This project was developed for the NASA Space Apps Challenge 2025 by NovaPulse.

-Credits
+## Credits

-Team: NovaPulse
+**Team:** NovaPulse

+**Data Sources:**
-Data Source: NASA POWER API , Nasa Giovanni , OpenMeteo Era5
+- NASA POWER API
+- Open-Meteo ERA5
+- Open-Meteo Forecast API
+- Open-Meteo Geocoding

-Challenge: NASA Space Apps Challenge 2025
+**Challenge:** NASA Space Apps Challenge 2025

-Acknowledgments
+## Acknowledgments

-Special thanks to NASA for providing the data and making this project possible.
+Special thanks to NASA for providing the POWER API and making long-range climate predictions accessible.
+Thanks to Open-Meteo for their comprehensive weather data services.

-Built with passion by NovaPulse Team.
+Built with passion by NovaPulse.